|

 and most accessible locations for wildflowers in the bay area, and is

 also home to endangered butterflies.
-Serpentine Loop Trail gently descends
+Sunset Trail gently descends

 to the west, with nice views to the forested slopes of the Santa Cruz

 Mountains.
-At 1.77 miles, a connector to Clarkia Trail sets off to the
+At 1.6 miles, Clarkia Trail sets off to the

-left at a signed junction.
-Turn right on Serpentine Loop Trail.
+left at a signed junction (22).
+Continue straight on Sunset Trail.

 The trail skirts the chaparral-studded slopes